 The teacher was very apologetic about what had happened, especially as we (okay, it was Tracey not me) had put so much effort into sending something nice.

-The story though has a happy ending, because the class got to eat this (the fruit, not the bowls) the next day as a treat.
+The story though has a happy ending, because the class got to eat the fruit the next day as a treat.

 I’m glad that there was a second chance and that the children were able to enjoy what had been provided for them.